kopepod/Tutorials/README.md

 # Basic Linux
-The repository comprises basis commands to execute on linux.
+The repository comprises basic commands to execute on linux.
 All commands' usage can be inspected as *man* [command], e.g. :
 ```
 man pwd
 ```